Abhimanyuraj8252/QUANTUM-TOOLS/PDF tools/File Conversion/Doc to PDF/README.md

 ## 📄 License

-This project is part of the OMNIFORMA tool suite.
+This project is part of the QUANTUM TOOLS suite.
 All rights reserved.

 ---